 He graduated magna cum laude with a Diploma of Technology in Accounting from the British Columbia Institute of Technology in 1977 and received his Certified General Accountant (CGA) designation in 1980.
 John has also served on a number of volunteer boards, and as a result has participated in developing and maintaining accounting standards across the country.
 He has served on the Boards of CGA BC and CGA Canada, rising to the role of Chair of both organizations.
 In addition, he sat on the Board of the newly created Chartered Professional Accountants of Canada.

 Dr. Sandy Rennie

 Sandy was elected to the Board in 2016.
-He graduated with a Diploma in physiotherapy in 1972 and did a one-year degree completion (BPT) in 1976 at the University of Alberta.
-He then completed his MSc in 1985 (Physical Education) and PhD in 2002 (Educational Administration and Leadership) at the U of A. He began teaching physiotherapy in Australia in 1977; he then taught physiotherapy at the University of Alberta from 1981-2004.
-He taught at the University of Toronto for 2 years, and from 2007-2012 he was Director of the School of Physiotherapy at Dalhousie University in Halifax.
+He graduated with a Diploma in Physiotherapy in 1972 and finished a one-year degree (BPT) in 1976 at the University of Alberta.
+He then completed his MSc in Physical Education (1985) and PhD in Educational Administration and Leadership (2002) at the same university.
+He began teaching physiotherapy in Australia in 1977, followed by teaching at the U of A from 1981 to 2004.
+He then taught at the University of Toronto for two years, and from 2007 to 2012, served as the Director of the School of Physiotherapy at Dalhousie University in Halifax.

 Currently, he is an Adjunct Professor of Physiotherapy at both Dalhousie and U of T, and also is a part-time professor at the University of Ottawa.
 He has been an active volunteer at the Association, namely as the Chair of the Sports Physiotherapy Division and as a member of the Board of Directors from 1992 to 1993 and from 2003 to 2004.
 He was also awarded a Life Membership at the CPA in 2010, and the Enid Graham Memorial Lecture in 2014.